sygrok/Pokedex/README.md

 -Add Pokemons and categories.
 -Filter Pokemons by category or typing their name.
 -Customize a Pokemon by using update method.
--Delete a categories or Pokemons
+-Delete a category or a Pokemon

 ## Contributing